-Topics discussed within the TPG were very broad and needs were very specific per country.
-In the many working sessions during the Thematic Peer Group meetings the following challenges and ideas/proposals for future work were raised to be tackled in the next working period:
+Topics discussed within the TPG are very broad and needs are very specific per country.
+In the many working sessions during the peer group meetings the following challenges and ideas/proposals for future work were raised to be tackled in the next working period:

-- Legal frameworks: creation of good cooperation (dialogue and relationship) between governments and QA agencies; independence of QA agencies and internal QA mechanisms of agencies; proposals for future projects on QA for PhD programs. - European Approach for the Quality Assurance of Joint Programs: legal changes and addressing the procedural and concrete aspects that currently hinder progress in the implementation of the European Approach, such as various timelines for accreditation periods in countries and different approaches for quality assurance developed at national level.
-The Thematic Peer Group could offer a space for exchange of good practice on the European Approach. - Stakeholders' engagement: The TPG members identified the involvement of students and employers in the QA process as particularly challenging.
+- Legal frameworks: creation of good cooperation (dialogue and relationship) between governments and QA agencies; independence of QA agencies and internal QA mechanisms of agencies; proposals for future projects on QA for PhD programs. - European Approach for the Quality Assurance of Joint Programs: legal changes and addressing the procedural aspects that currently hinder progress in the implementation of the European Approach.
+The peer group could support this by offering a space for exchange of good practice.

+- Stakeholders' engagement: The TPG members identified the involvement of students and employers in the QA process as particularly challenging.
 This could be addressed by structural engagement and capacity building of experts, students and employers.
-Exploring stakeholders' engagement in cross-border evaluations would be particularly important.

-- Internal QA: Developing quality culture within higher education institutions. - External QA: Further to internal QA, some countries have in place a combination of the programme and/or institutional approach, which, if not coordinated in an appropriate way, may risk overly bureaucratic procedures and overburdening the higher education institutions.
-Strategies of finding a good balance between accountability and minimising bureaucracy could be developed in the group; dealing with new study programmes and flexible pathways (relevance, labour market needs, etc.); design and publication of external QA reports. - Cross-border QA: Despite the commitment already made in 2012, some countries are still reluctant to allow their HEIs to be externally evaluated by a suitable foreign quality assurance agency registered in EQAR; higher education systems in the EHEA still differ from each other to a great extent, even though the transparency tools have already contributed to more comparability.
+Exploring stakeholders' engagement in cross border evaluations would be particularly important. - Internal QA: Developing quality culture within higher education institutions. - External QA: Further to internal QA, most countries have in place a combination of the programme and/or institutional approach, which risks overly bureaucratic procedures and overburdening the higher education institutions.
+Strategies of finding a good balance between accountability and minimising bureaucracy could be developed in the group; dealing with new study programmes and flexible pathways (relevance, labour market needs, etc.); design and publication of external QA reports. - Cross-border QA: Despite the commitment already made in 2012, some countries are still reluctant to allow their HEIs to be externally evaluated by a foreign quality assurance agency registered in EQAR; Higher education systems in the EHEA still differ from each other to a great extent, even though the transparency tools have already contributed to more comparability.
 This leads to a lower level of trust in other HE systems, for example in the way that they ensure accreditation of HEIs in their territory.
-The Thematic Peer Group could be helpful in collecting data on legal challenges in regard to incoming cross-border QA, which could help to discuss and elaborate possible solutions for these concerns and support the acceptance of external evaluations by foreign, EQAR-registered quality assurance agencies.
-At the same time, the TPG could also collect positive examples which demonstrate the usefulness of cross-border QA.
+The peer group could be helpful in collecting data on legal challenges in regard to incoming cross-border QA, which could help to discuss and elaborate possible solutions to these concerns and support the acceptance of external evaluations by foreign, EQAR-registered quality assurance agencies.
+At the same time, the TPG could also collect positive examples, which demonstrate the usefulness of cross-border QA.